 As of September 30, 2017, our historical net tangible book value was \$(138.8) million, or \$(50.98) per share of common stock.
 Our historical net tangible book value per share is equal to our total tangible assets, less total liabilities and preferred stock, divided by the number of outstanding shares of our common stock, including shares of unvested restricted common stock subject to repurchase.
 As of September 30, 2017, the pro forma net tangible book value of our common stock was \$4.4 million, or \$0.26 per share of common stock, taking into account (i) the automatic conversion of our outstanding preferred stock into an aggregate of 14,176,012 shares of common stock prior to the completion of this offering and (ii) the conversion of warrants to purchase 387,811 shares of our preferred stock into warrants to purchase 120,657 shares of common stock prior to the completion of this offering.
-After giving further effect to the sale of 3,340,000 shares of common stock in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been approximately \$48.2 million, or approximately \$2.38 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.12 per share to our existing stockholders and an immediate dilution of \$12.62 per share to investors participating in this offering.
+After giving further effect to the sale of 4,275,200 shares of common stock in this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, at the initial public offering price of \$15.00 per share, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been approximately \$61.3 million, or approximately \$2.89 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.63 per share to our existing stockholders and an immediate dilution of \$12.11 per share to investors participating in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share of our common stock \$ 15.00 Historical net tangible book value per share of our common stock as of September 30, 2017, before giving effect to this offering \$ (50.98) Increase attributable to the conversion of outstanding preferred stock 51.24 Pro forma net tangible book value per share as of September 30, 2017, before giving effect to this offering 0.26 Increase in net tangible book value per share attributable to new investors 2.12 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering 2.38 Dilution per share of common stock to new investors participating in this offering \$ 12.62
+Initial public offering price per share of our common stock \$ 15.00 Historical net tangible book value per share of our common stock as of September 30, 2017, before giving effect to this offering \$ (50.98) Increase attributable to the conversion of outstanding preferred stock 51.24 Pro forma net tangible book value per share as of September 30, 2017, before giving effect to this offering 0.26 Increase in net tangible book value per share attributable to new investors 2.63 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering 2.89 Dilution per share of common stock to new investors participating in this offering \$ 12.11